- Agreed value cover, plus choose an excess that works for you.

 While restrictions on older drivers vary, the cost of seniors car insurance may be higher than for other demographics.
-So, what affects the cost of your car insurance?
+So, how can you keep your car insurance costs down?

 - How is your driving history?
 Maintain a clean driving record as much as possible.
 As soon as you start recording accidents and infringements, your premium will rise accordingly.

 - Take your driving history with you.
 If you’re considering changing policies, some insurers will allow you to take your good driving record with you to your next insurer, meaning you don’t have to start from scratch and can enjoy some sweet premium savings.

 - Have you ever taken a defensive driving course?
 Take a defensive driving course.
 This can be done at any age and showing your insurer that you are a safe driver can help reduce your premium.

 - Who is the primary driver of your car?
 You might want to list a younger driver on your policy.
 If someone younger does the majority of driving in your car (providing they are not a higher risk than you), listing them as the primary driver may reduce your premium.

 - Can you afford to increase your excess?
 Increase your excess if you can afford to, as this will reduce your premium.

 - Are you eligible for a multi-policy discount?
 Package your car insurance with another policy from the same provider to receive a multi-policy discount.